KEIO-LCLAB/CM_screening/README.md

    ![Alt text](directory_path_image.PNG)
 7. Examine data_check.py.
 This is the prepare for classification.
 8. Examine fft_classification.py.
 After it, the classification result is shown.

+## Feature Set
+Our data from Leap Motion has 35 features.
+- speed     : 0~4
+- position  : 5~19
+- direction : 20~34